wptide/wptide.org/web/docs/contributing/README.md

 Travis CI will run the unit tests whenever you push changes to your PR.
 Tests are required to pass successfully for a merge to be considered.

+## Tests

+All JavaScript tests are required to pass before the code can be merged into the Tide project or deployed to either the Staging or Production environment.

+To run the tests, use the following command:

+    npm run test

+_A `pre-push` hook should run each time you attempt to push code, which will automatically run the tests._

+To run tests while watching for code changes, use the following command:

+    npm run test:watch

+To run tests with coverage, use the following command:

+    npm run test:coverage

+## Coding standards

+All contributions to this project will be checked against the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) using ESLint.

+To verify your code meets the requirements, use the following command:

+    npm run lint

+_A `pre-commit` hook should run each time you attempt to commit code, which will automatically run the linter._

+To fix linting issues, use the following command:

+    npm run lint:fix

 ## Profile Badges

 As outlined in [the announcement post](https://make.wordpress.org/tide/2019/06/20/tide-profile-badges/), badges related to work on Tide are awarded as follows: